 An all-too-prevalent perception in Christianity and the culture is that heaven is going to be one big bore.
 That, however, is far from true.
 Rather, heaven will be a place of continuous learning, growth, and development.
 By nature, humans are finite, and that is how it always will be.
 While we will have an incredible capacity to learn, we will never come to the end of learning.

 Finally, we will never come to an end of exploring the Creator’s creative handiwork.
 The universe literally will be our playground.
-Even if we were capable of exhausting the “new heaven and new earth” (Revelation 21:1), God could create brand-new vistas for us to explore.
+Even if we were capable of exhausting the “new heaven and a new earth” (Revelation 21:1), God could create brand-new vistas for us to explore.

 Adapted from Resurrection

-For further study, see Peter J. Kreeft, Everything You Ever Wanted to Know about Heaven, but Never Dreamed of Asking (San Francisco: Ignatius Press, 1990).
+For further study, see Peter J. Kreeft, Everything You Ever Wanted to Know About Heaven, but Never Dreamed of Asking (San Francisco: Ignatius Press, 1990).